 With the advent of the National Heavy Vehicle Laws, Australians can expect a consistent administration of the heavy Vehicle laws by the National Heavy Vehicle Regulator (NHVR), except for Western Australia.
 The NHVR will rely on local enforcement agency /regulator, such as police, transport and OHS.

 Consistent with the National OHS Laws, the CoR Laws provide clear guidance on what steps can be taken by a CoR party to manage their CoR compliance.

-By taking theses “reasonable steps” and operating within the law, parties can:
+By taking these “reasonably practicable measures” and operating within the law, parties can:

 - Reduce the chance of a death or injury occurring

 - Reduce the likelihood of fines (up to $20,000.00 per offence in some cases)